-The accounting policies set out below have been applied consistently to all periods presented in these consolidated financial statements, and have been applied consistently by group entities.
+The accounting policies set out below have been applied consistently to all periods presented in these consolidated financial statements, and have been applied consistently by group entities to all the years presented, unless otherwise stated.

 (a) Principles of consolidation

 A controlled entity is any entity World.Net Services Limited has the power to control the financial and operating policies so as to obtain benefits from its activities.